|

 Society did not really exist.
 Then again, very few have dined

-with the devil and lived to tell about it.
+with the devil and lived to tell, or so the rumor goes.

 20. Technically, Bri's